pastelprospects/cassett/content/pages/about.md

       type: TitleBlock
     subtitle: An Audio-Visual Journaling Experience
     text: >
-      A memoir is meant to be personal.
-Your expression of self is meant to be limitless.
+      A memoir is meant to be personal; your expression of self is meant to be limitless.
 Pairing both of these concepts together, Cassett promises a truly personalized experience without the inherent limitations of a memoir.
 Flip the page and experience the multi-dimensionality of an